8 reasons to consider a corporate healthcare trust

 This article was provided by Healix Health Services.

-Healix Health provides flexible, bespoke healthcare solutions an alternative to traditional private medical cover.
+Healix Health provides flexible, bespoke healthcare solutions as an alternative to traditional private medical cover.